 The shift toward a conservatism in Toronto’s gaybourhood had been underway for years, but it was the convergence of political mobilization, economic empowerment, legal normalization, and a neoliberal veneration for the privatizing of public gathering spaces which equipped the gaybourhood with the chisel to sculpt a vision for a new homonormativity.
 Rifts were beginning to show at The Steps as tension increased between gay men and butch lesbian women.
 In 1999, two lesbian co-workers at Second Cup were harassed by gay patrons when “‘a gay man spit at me and called me a fucking dyke’” (Cosgrove 1999, 17).
 She learnt that her butch articulation of gender was unsettling not to heterosexual customers, but mistreatment “related to her sexuality or gender has been from gay men… ‘When there’s only two females [sic] behind the cash, a man will come in and ask where the men are and why there were no men working’” (ibid.).
 At its zenith, The Steps was an inclusive commons for social gatherings.
 One patron recalled the early 1990s, during the Kids in the Hall “Steps” era, when “‘it was like a melting pot, like the small town bar where everybody convened.
 It wasn’t broken into groups back then.
 From the bears to the twinkies to the political groups from the 519… it really was a crossroads for so many people’” (Xtra!
 2005b, 13).
 Even as social change rapidly reshaped the gaybourhood, an old camaraderie for this ephemeral time still lingered: “[a] young dyke perched on the steps in front of the Second Cup… hands me a flier, screaming, ‘Come hear me spin and bring your fine girlfriend too!’”
 (Raber 2001, 18).
 By contrast, signs of the new homonormativity being a significant influence — settlement, stability, and domesticity — was reflected by anecdotal observations from a gay elder as he remarked on not only the abundance of pet dogs being walked by owners with a frequency unlike anywhere else in the city, but also observing demographic splits between “the variable stream of the comely young, the bellied middle-aged, and the senile like me” (Symons 2002, A15).

-By the time of September 11th, a cluster of interlinked factors were hastening The Steps’ decline as an inclusive social space.
-One was demography: the social preferences for a changing, ageing clientèle, much of it white, evolved away from a culture of cruising and lounging, and toward settling down and property ownership — manifest as a ten per cent drop in the share of gaybourhood renters after peaking during the 1980s [Figure 4].
+By the time of September 11th, a cluster of interlinked factors was hastening The Steps’ decline as an inclusive social space.
+One was demography: the social preferences for a changing, ageing clientèle, much of it white, evolved away from a culture of cruising and lounging, and toward settling down and property ownership — manifest by a ten per cent drop in the share of gaybourhood renters after peaking during the 1980s [Figure 4].
 By 2001, the rapid influx of young men during the enclave’s birth tapered off as men aged over 35, many of them being arrivals from earlier decades, emerged as the gaybourhood’s new majority; for women across all ages, growth held stagnant, much as it had since the 1980s [Figure 5 & Figure 6].
 Another factor was the normalization of legal citizenship for gay and lesbian people when universal marriage was legalized provincially in 2003, and federally in 2005.
 This change emboldened gay and lesbian couples to settle openly in other cisnormative geographies beyond the gaybourhood enclave without fearing as great a threat from homophobia.
 A third factor was competition from other café franchises which cut into Second Cup’s market share of the gaybourhood as Starbucks, Lettieri, and Timothy’s World Coffee opened along Church Street.

 Expanding the privatization of gaybourhood space